-The pipe is laid at 200 - 300 mm centres dependent upon design.
+The pipe is laid at c/c 200 mm centres dependent upon design.
 Care must be taken to protect the pipework whilst laying the screed.
-Finally the floor finish is laid.
+We recommend 65 mm - 75 mm screed to be laid over the pipes and the insulation.
+Fibre screed or Anhydrite screed can be 50 mm.
+Finally the floor finish is added